 Then I went to the bank and used the $50 as a 20% down payment for a $250,000 property and I started Airbnbing.
-It worked as a charm.
-Usually the rent for an apartment of that value in my neighborhood is about $1,200.
+It worked like a charm.
+Usually, the rent for an apartment of that value in my neighborhood is about $1,200.
 But I was bringing home over $3,000 every month.
-Eventually I was able to pay back my debt of $50,000.
+Eventually, I was able to pay back my debt of $50,000.
 My friends were sad to see those 10% interest checks stop coming.

 The stock market

 For many years, I have been fascinated with the stock market.
-I drank the kool aid.
-The rhetoric is that on the long run, global markets give a return of about 8%.
-The only trick is to withstand the short term ups and down.
+I drank the kool-aid.
+The rhetoric is that in the long run, global markets give a return of about 8%.
+The only trick is to withstand the short-term ups and down.
 I have read in a few places (but never done the research myself) that on any 20 year period, the stock market in the US has never lost money.
 So that’s my business plan.
 I borrow money for 4% then I invest it in the stock market with the hope of getting 8%.
 If everything works out, my profit would be 4% (8% – 4% = 4%).

 Last year my global portfolio went up about 14%.
 After paying 4% for the use other people’s money, I made 10% without a single dollar out of my pocket.
 I don’t know how to calculate a return when I didn’t put any money out of my pocket.
 I guess that having credibility and being trusted is as important in business as having capital.

 By the end of this year, I want to reduce my leverage to 10 to 1.
 This means that for every $1,000 of mine, I will borrow $10,000 from other sources.
 I will continue this process until I reach $1,000,000 at which point I will start paying down all my debts.